On your subscriptions dashboard, you can see your app's total, new and cancelled subscriptions over time, along with revenue details.

 Set up your app's dashboard

-- At the top of your screen, select the SKU(s), countries and time period for which you want to view data.
+- At the top of your screen, under 'Configure report', select the product(s), countries and time period for which you want to view data.

 At the top of your screen, you'll see the following information:

 - Active subscriptions: Number of subscriptions that were active for at least one day over the selected time period, including users with free trials.

 - New subscriptions: Number of subscriptions that started in the selected time period, including users with free trials.

 - Cancelled subscriptions: Number of subscriptions that were cancelled during the selected time period, including cancellations within a free trial.

 - Gross revenue: Estimated revenue generated during the selected time period.
 This is the amount paid by users, including taxes and other fees.

 - ARPAS: A summary of the average revenue per active subscription.
 ARPAS is calculated as the total subscription revenue during the selected time period, divided by the total number of active subscriptions.

 - Refunds: Total number of refunds that were issued during the selected time period.